vivachu/slate/source/includes/_authentication.md

 }
 ```

-If the user exists in the Pet Parade database and the code is correct, then a temporary authorization token is passed back to the user which must be passed as the Authorization header to the resetPassword endpoint.
+The user's password is changed and the user object and permanent authentication token is returned.

 ### HTTP Request